repraph/OttoBridge/README.md

 OttoBridge is inspired by and built for the [OttoEject](https://www.ottomat3d.com/) hardware ecosystem by [OTTOMAT3D](https://www.ottomat3d.com/) — a 6-slot automated storage rack and pick-and-place system for 3D printers.
 OttoBridge is an independent, community-built orchestrator and is not affiliated with or endorsed by OTTOMAT3D.

 NOTE: This is still work in progress.
 It has not been tested yet.
-Use at youur own risk.
+Use at your own risk.

 ---